Explaining the thickness-dependent dielectric permittivity of thin films: Conclusion

 In summary, we have developed a microscopic theory of dielectric response of thin solid films starting from a Langevin equation for the motion of charged and partially-charged atoms in the solid layer.
 Using a recent wave-confinement model, we have adapted the theory to the case of thin films, by implementing a cut-off in momentum space reflecting the fact that a significant population of large-wavelength vibrational modes become forbidden due to the thin-film confinement.
 In turn, this reduces the possibilities for atomic-scale rearrangements/alignements under the applied field, leading to a lower permittivity for thinner films.
-The theory leads to an analytical expression for the dielectric permittivity as a function of applied field frequency and film thickness, in excellent agreement with experimental data with just one fitting parameter, which however is constrained to be in a reasonable range by the material physics.
-In the future, this theory can open up new ways of tuning the electrical performance of thin film devices, ranging from photovoltaics to 5G technology, and to understanding and modelling the ultra-high dielectric strength of thin films \cite{dielectric_strength}.
+The theory leads to an analytical expression for the dielectric permittivity as a function of applied field frequency and film thickness, in excellent agreement with experimental data with just one non-trivial fitting parameter ($\epsilon_{\infty}$), which, however, is constrained to be in a reasonable range by the material physics.
+In future work, this theory can be extended to nano-confined liquid films, including nano-confined water \cite{Podgornik,yang2023suppressed}.
+To this aim, it may be useful to provide a formulation of the above theory also for off-diagonal tensor components.
+It can also be extended to ultra-thin films (with thickness on the order of few nanometers or lower), where the vibrational density of states features a low-energy $\omega^3$ behaviour, instead of Debye's $\omega^2$ law \cite{Yu_2022}.
+In the future, this theory can open up new ways of tuning and optimizing the electrical performance of thin film devices, ranging from photovoltaics to 5G technology, and of understanding and modelling the ultra-high dielectric strength of thin films \cite{dielectric_strength}.